Security-Onion-Solutions/securityonion-docs/introduction.rst

 TheHive
 ~~~~~~~

 :ref:`hive` is the case management interface.
-As you are working in :ref:`alerts`, :ref:`hunt`, or :ref:`kibana`, you may find alerts or logs that are interesting enough to send to TheHive and create a case.
+As you are working in :ref:`alerts`, :ref:`hunt`, or :ref:`kibana`, you may find alerts or logs that are interesting enough to send to :ref:`hive` and create a case.
 Other analysts can collaborate with you as you work to close that case.

 .. image:: https://user-images.githubusercontent.com/1659467/94850514-07f06d00-03f5-11eb-8071-6e45d82feec7.png
   :target: https://user-images.githubusercontent.com/1659467/94850514-07f06d00-03f5-11eb-8071-6e45d82feec7.png